ayebear/net-draw/README.md

 * Colors: the list of available colors to choose from
 * Server: address + port of server to connect to
+* Username: an optional username to show next to your cursor